 Students have the option to specialize in a particular area of finance, see below.
-Students choose an appropriate group of electives and including a prerequisite elective and a capstone elective.
+Students choose an appropriate group of electives, including a prerequisite elective and a capstone elective.
 Specializations will be awarded to students who:

-- Complete both the pre-requisite class and the capstone class in the specialization. - Complete at least 16 credit hours in the chosen area.
-This includes the pre-requisite and capstone Courses, so most students will need to take an additional 8 credit hours of electives from the specialization. - Achieve a B or better in all courses and an A in at least one of them.
+- Complete both the pre-requisite class and the capstone class in the specialization. - Complete an additional 8 credit hours of electives from within the specialization listed below.
+This is in addition to the 8 credit hours obtained from completing the pre-requisite(s) and the capstone class. - Achieve a B or better in all courses and an A in at least one of them.